moby/moby/docs/userguide/networking/default_network/container-basics.md

 With these steps complete, the container now possesses an `eth0` (virtual) network card and will find itself able to communicate with other containers and the rest of the Internet.

-You can opt out of the above process for a particular container by giving the `--net=` option to `docker run`, which takes four possible values.
+You can opt out of the above process for a particular container by giving the `--net=` option to `docker run`, which takes these possible values.
 - `--net=bridge` -- The default action, that connects the container to the Docker bridge as described above.

 - `--net=host` -- Tells Docker to skip placing the container inside of a separate network stack.
 In essence, this choice tells Docker to **not containerize the container's networking**!
 While container processes will still be confined to their own filesystem and process list and resource limits, a quick `ip addr` command will show you that, network-wise, they live "outside" in the main Docker host and have full access to its network interfaces.
 Note that this does **not** let the container reconfigure the host network stack -- that would require `--privileged=true` -- but it does let container processes open low-numbered ports like any other root process.
 It also allows the container to access local network services like D-bus.
 This can lead to processes in the container being able to do unexpected things like [restart your computer](https://github.com/docker/docker/issues/6401).
 You should use this option with caution.